Coalfire-Research/LambProxy/README.md

     maxWorkers        - Optional - Integer specifying the number of Lambda workers to spin up.
 Default is 1. maxInvocations    - Optional - Requests will not be forwarded to Lambda after this number is reached. regions           - Optional - Comma-separated list of AWS regions to cycle for each request.
-Default is all supported regions.
+Default is all supported regions. trigger           - Optional - If this string shows up in the response, your IP is considered burned.
+Lambproxy rebuilds that worker and resends the request automatically.

 ## Example
     mitmproxy -p 8000 -s lambproxy.py --set scope='http://api.ipify.org,https://api.ipify.org' --set roleArn='arn:aws:iam::123456789012:role/service-role/lambproxy-role-abcdefgh' --set maxWorkers=10 --set regions='us-west-1,us-west-2,us-east-1'